Skip to main content

 Block 1

-This unit will provide you with an insight into the distinctive practices of fashion and marketing.
-You will explore Cultural and creative considerations such as: language, food, music, dance, crafts, and climate.
-You will build analytical, critical and research skills in subject areas such as economics and psychology through theories and principles that will support an understanding of global perspectives and develop your considerations of how racial and social justice practices can be encouraged in the context of global cultures and in fashion marketing.
+This unit will provide you with an insight into the distinctive practices of fashion and marketing and explore their uses amongst diverse international cultures.
+You will also be given the chance to explore wider considerations of cultural practices and expressions, such as: creative writing, visual communications and narratives and music and their relations to fashion marketing practices.
+The unit will support your use of analytical, critical and research skills and expand your subject knowledge of areas related to fashion, marketing and cultural practices through theories and principles that support an understanding of global perspectives, alongside developing your considerations of how to integrate racial and social justice practices with the context of global cultures and in fashion marketing.

 Block 2